pingcap/docs/grafana-tikv-dashboard.md

     - kv_scan_lock：The command of scanning all locks with a version number before `max_version` to clean up expired transactions
     - kv_resolve_lock：The command of committing or rollback the transaction lock, according to the transaction status.
     - kv_gc：The command of GC
-    - kv_delete_range：The command of deleting a continuous piece of data from TiKV
+    - kv_delete_range：The command of deleting a range of data from TiKV

 2. Raw API：

     - raw_get：The command of getting the value of key
     - raw_batch_get：The command of getting the value of batch keys
-    - raw_scan：The command of scanning a continuous piece of data
+    - raw_scan：The command of scanning a range of data
     - raw_batch_scan：The command of scanning multiple consecutive data
     - raw_put：The command of writing a key/value pair
     - raw_batch_put：The command of writing a batch of key/value pairs
     - raw_delete：The command of deleting a key/value pair
     - raw_batch_delete：The command of a batch of key/value pairs
-    - raw_delete_range：The command of deleting a continuous interval
+    - raw_delete_range：The command of deleting a range of data